Usama1k99/Enigmatrix/Encryption Algorithm.md

 ## **2. Encryption Process**
 Once the subkey matrix is generated, Enigmatrix performs **multi-stage transformations** on the data matrix.

-> **The following are the operations performed on each 1MB chunk matrix, in a random order determined by PRNG**
+> **The following are the operations performed on each 1MB block matrix, in a random order determined by PRNG**

 ### **2.1 XOR Operation**
-- All the chunks of 1MB matrices and subkey matrices of equal dimension are simply XOR'ed
+- All the blocks of 1MB matrices and subkey matrices of equal dimension are simply XOR'ed

 ### **2.2 Modular Arithmetic Operations**
 - The subkey matrix is applied to the data matrix using **modular addition and subtraction**.